 Special Area of Clinical Interest – The Shoulder

 Prior to gaining her degree in Sports Therapy at UClan, Roxy spent placement time here at The Body Rehab as well as helping the physio team at Barrow Raiders Rugby Club.
-It was during this time that we realised her existing and potential skills, and the rest is history – Roxy has been with us for over 7 years now!
+It was during this time that we realised her existing and potential skills, and the rest is history – Roxy has been with us pretty much from the start.
 Anyone who has been treated by Roxy will know of her high level of knowledge and superb patient interaction.

 Alongside her extensive experience across the entire musculoskeletal system, Roxy has a special clinical interest in the shoulder and is actively involved in research of this complicated area of therapy.
 She regularly attends shoulder workshops across the UK and has plans to progress her specialty.
 She is actively involved in our clinically based research programmes which include writing and submitting scientific papers for peer review.
 Roxy has worked with Professor Lennard Funk and retains close links with both him and his specialist services.
 She was trained by Professor Funk in diagnostic ultrasound of the shoulder.

-Roxy recently completed her Masters (MSc) in Sports Medicine at UcLan which she worked very hard for and achieved a distinction.
+Roxy completed her Masters (MSc) in Sports Medicine at UcLan which she worked very hard for and achieved a distinction in.

-Over the past few years Roxy has gained a love of outdoor activities.
+Over the years, Roxy has gained a love of outdoor activities.
 In her spare time she enjoys exploring the Lakes in the form of running, walking, scrambling and climbing.
 She has had coaching in climbing, swimming, golf and canoeing to enhance her understanding of each individual activity and apply it to her clinical work.
 She is also an excellent photographer.

 Anna Hargreaves, BSc (Hons), MSST